Fiddle-N/python-first-project-setup/README.md

 If any of those seem unfamiliar, please seek out and follow any good Git learning resource before proceeding.

 ## Installing Python

+If you are interested in this guide, you probably already have Python installed.
+Even so, I would recommend you install Python through uv.
+There are particular reasons why we want to install Python this way - later sections will cover this in more detail, but it is sufficient to know the following for now:

+* If you are on macOS and Linux, you may currently be using the Python that came with your OS - the system Python.
+However, you can brick your OS if you mess around with the system Python.
+In general, you should refrain from using it as it exists to run programs for your OS, not to run programs you develop yourself.
+Installing a separate version of Python is recommended, and doing so through uv is considered safe.
+* For certain Linux distributions (and definitely Ubuntu, the most popular flavour of desktop Linux), the system version of Python (which, as mentioned above, is not one you should use anyway) does not contain pip or venv.
+We will be using these tools in this article, so we will need a version of Python that has them installed.

 Install astral's uv following the link here: https://docs.astral.sh/uv/getting-started/installation/ .
 You can either install it using a terminal command or by using your package manager of choice.